 3. Location of Your Rub

 Now you need to place your RUB into the correct location.
 Place a heat mat that will cover a third of the base of the enclosure at one end.
 Do not use overhead ceramic heaters as these can melt the lid of the RUB.
 Inside the enclosure you should place a thermostat probe.
 A thermostat is vital for the health of your snake as they prevent the heat mat from overheating.

 This should also be done on the inside of the RUB as the outside can result in inaccurate readings of the heat that keep the snake too cold inside.
 Most thermostat probes have cables that easily squeeze between the lid and the box without allowing for a gap for the snake to escape through.

 You can also add in digital thermometers and hydrometers to the enclosure to monitor current conditions.
 However, I prefer to have a couple of these that I can put in the RUBs temporarily on a regular basis to monitor conditions, and for when I have any concerns.
 I don’t leave them in the enclosure because Wally, one of our Kenyan Sand Boas, has twice destroyed thermometers left in his enclosure.
 So I don’t like to take the risk.
-However, if you buy certain thermostats, like this one here, it includes a digital display of the temperature for you.
+However, if you buy certain thermostats it includes a digital display of the temperature for you.

 4. Add Substrate